sergeymelkumyan/norepeat/README.md

-# moment-business-days
+# datesformatter
-This is a [Moment.js](https://github.com/moment/moment/) plugin that allows you to work with only business days (Monday to Friday).
-You can customize the working week, and also set custom dates for holidays to exclude them from being counted as business days, for example **national holidays**.
+This is a [Moment.js](https://github.com/moment/moment/) plugin that allows you to work with start and end dates without repetition, for example "mar 1 - 12"

-## Notes
+## Note
 * This plugin works on both server and client side.
-* This plugin is based on [momentjs-business](https://github.com/leonardosantos/momentjs-business).
-* All contributions are welcome.
-* **Thaks to the contributors for making this plugin better!!**

 ## Usage